fastify/fastify-vite/docs/guide/build-and-deploy.md

 That's where the production bundle of your Vite application is located, so this folder needs to exist before you can run a Fastify server with **`@fastify/vite`** in production mode.
 Once you have `client/dist` available, `node server.js` without the `--dev` flag should be able to run.

+> Make sure to have `NODE_ENV` set to `production` as well in case your framework requires it (like React) for SSR in production as well.
+Accidentally running React SSR in development mode is quite common and can lead to serious performance degradation.

 Also note that in **production mode**, **`@fastify/vite`** will serve static assets from your Vite application via [`@fastify/static`](https://github.com/fastify/fastify-static) automatically, but you should consider using a CDN for those files if you can, or just serve through Nginx  instead of directly through Node.js.

 If you don't need SSR, it can also just serve as a convenience to serve your static Vite bundle through Fastify via [@fastify/static][fastify-static], automatically inferring your bundle's output directory from your Vite configuration file, and still allowing you to leverage Vite's development server for hot reload.